Creation of the network

-Your network topology can be created manually or imported from an external Source of Truth (OpenNMS, LibreNMS, or Netbox).
+Network topology can be created manually or imported from an external Source of Truth (OpenNMS, LibreNMS, or Netbox).
 Once created, it is displayed in a sortable and searchable table.
-A dashboard provides a graphical overview of your network with dynamic charts: clicking on a portion of a graph opens an inventory table panel to that group of data.
+A dashboard provides a graphical overview of the network with dynamic charts: clicking on a portion of a graph opens an inventory table panel to that group of data.

-eNMS can display your network on a world map (Google Map or Open Street Map).
+eNMS can display network data on a world map (Google Map or Open Street Map).
 Each device is displayed at its GPS coordinates.
-You can click on a device to display its properties, configuration, or start an SSH terminal session.
+Click on a device to display its properties, configuration, or start an SSH terminal session.

-eNMS can work as a network device configuration backup tool and replace Oxidized/Rancid with the following features:
+eNMS can be used as a network device configuration backup tool and replace platforms such as Oxidized/Rancid.
+It supports the following features:

 - Poll network elements and store the latest configuration in the database.

 - Search for any text or regular-expression in all configurations.